Why are hormonal drugs dangerous? What are progestin oral contraceptives? Do hormonal contraceptives affect the thyroid gland?

 • osteoporosis and ulcers of the mucous membrane of the duodenum and the stomach itself when taking glucocorticoids;

-• weight loss and cardiac arrhythmia when taking thyroid hormone preparations;
+• weight loss and cardiac arrhythmia when taking thyroid hormones;

 • too sharp a decrease in blood sugar when taking insulin.